 Exception: The Undergraduate Student Research Program (for Great Rivers, Midwest, SouthWest and Western States Affiliates), the Western States Medical Student Research Program and the Greater Southeast Affiliate Health Sciences Fellowship applicants are exempt from the requirement.

 Join or renew your membership today!
 Membership tiers start at $75.
 A new Membership/Application Fee page has been added to the AHA application form in Grants@Heart.
 Register online or through your application in Grants@Heart and your membership information will be updated immediately.
 You may also join or renew by phone at 301-223-2307 or 800-787-8984.
-Please be advised there is a 3-5 day waiting period if you register by phone or if there are issues validating your credit card payment.
+Please be advised there is a 3-5 day waiting period to process membership.

 Applicants who opt to pay the $100 application fee, instead of joining, will be required to enter credit card information prior to submitting their application to the grants officer (GO).
 The application fee is non-refundable.

 An applicant will not be able to submit her/his application to the GO until she/he joins/renews her/his AHA Professional Membership or pays the fee.
 As in the past, all applications are submitted to the institutional Grants Officer, who then approves and submits that application to AHA on behalf of the applicant and institution.
 Questions about the membership/application fee requirement may be directed to email@example.com or call 214-360-6107 option 1.

 - As a fellowship applicant, may I use my sponsor’s membership number?

 Pre-and postdoctoral fellowship applicants must have their own membership.
-They are not covered under their sponsors’ membership.
+They are not covered under their sponsor's membership.
 AHA wants to more actively engage these training-level investigators to become involved with AHA professional councils and to explore the many opportunities available through the association.
-Applicants to the Undergraduate Student Research Programs (for Great Rivers, Midwest, SouthWest and Western States Affiliate Medical Student, and Greater Southeast Affiliate Health Sciences Fellowship Programs are exempt from the Membership/Application Fee requirement, due to the short duration and limited dollars for these awards.
+Applicants to the Undergraduate Student Research Programs (for Great Rivers, Midwest, SouthWest and Western States), Western States Affiliate Medical Student, and Greater Southeast Affiliate Health Sciences Fellowship Programs are exempt from the Membership/Application Fee requirement, due to the short duration and limited dollars for these awards.

 - How do I find my membership number and learn if my membership is still active?

-Go to http://my.americanheart.org/professional/registration/sendmembershipnumber.jsp to search for membership info by entering last name and email address.
+- Go to the Send Membership Number page to search for membership info by entering last name and email address.
 You can obtain your membership number, expiration date, journal subscriptions, and change your password from this site.

-From your Grants@Heart research application, go to the Membership/ Application Fee section.
+- From your Grants@Heart research application, go to the Membership/ Application Fee section.
 Click “yes” to the question, “Are you an AHA Professional Member?”
-You will then see a link for those who forgot their membership number.
-You must enter the email address that is associated with your Professional Membership, and your member number will be emailed to you.
+You will see a link for those who forgot their membership number.
+You must enter the email address that is associated with your AHA Professional Membership account, and your member number will be emailed to you.